Global at Douglass

 Dr. Merylou Rodríguez

-Instructor: Race, Gender, & Identity
+Instructor: Global Policy: Race, Gender, & Identity

 Dr. Merylou Rodríguez is a first-generation scholar-practitioner with a decade of experience in higher education.
 Born in Elizabeth, NJ, to Puerto Rican and Dominican parents, she earned her Ph.D. at Rutgers University.
 Her dissertation used Boricua-centric methodologies to explore Puerto Rican undergraduate persistence.
 As Associate Director of Research and Assessment at Rutgers, she advocates for equity and access and has taught in Latino and Caribbean Studies and Women’s, Gender, and Sexualities Studies.